sjtu-rr-homework-2019fall/Ceph-insight/Network.md

   - #### Communications satellite

-    A **communications satellite** is an [artificial satellite](https://en.wikipedia.org/wiki/Artificial_satellite) that relays and amplifies [radio](https://en.wikipedia.org/wiki/Radio) telecommunications signals via a [transponder](https://en.wikipedia.org/wiki/Transponder_(satellite_communications)); it creates a [communication channel](https://en.wikipedia.org/wiki/Communication_channel) between a source [transmitter](https://en.wikipedia.org/wiki/Transmitter) and a [receiver](https://en.wikipedia.org/wiki/Radio_receiver) at different locations on Earth.
+    A **communications satellite** is an artificial satellite that relays and amplifies radio telecommunications signals via a transponder; it creates a communication channel between a source transmitter and a receiver at different locations on Earth.

-    The first and historically most important application for communication satellites was in intercontinental [long distance telephony](https://en.wikipedia.org/wiki/Long_distance_telephony).
+    The first and historically most important application for communication satellites was in intercontinental long distance telephony.

-    After the 1990s, satellite communication technology has been used as a means to connect to the [Internet](https://en.wikipedia.org/wiki/Internet) via broadband data connections.
-This can be very useful for users who are located in remote areas, and cannot access a [broadband](https://en.wikipedia.org/wiki/Broadband) connection, or require high availability of services.
+    After the 1990s, satellite communication technology has been used as a means to connect to the Internet via broadband data connections.
+This can be very useful for users who are located in remote areas, and cannot access a broadband connection, or require high availability of services.

-  - #### Cellular network

-    A **cellular network** or **mobile network** is a communication network where the last link is [wireless](https://en.wikipedia.org/wiki/Wireless).
-The network is distributed over land areas called "**cells**", each served by at least one fixed-location [transceiver](https://en.wikipedia.org/wiki/Transceiver), but more normally, three [cell sites](https://en.wikipedia.org/wiki/Cell_site) or [base transceiver stations](https://en.wikipedia.org/wiki/Base_transceiver_station).

-    A simple view of the cellular mobile-radio network consists of the following:

-    - A network of radio [base stations](https://en.wikipedia.org/wiki/Base_station) forming the [base station subsystem](https://en.wikipedia.org/wiki/Base_station_subsystem).
-    - The [core circuit switched network](https://en.wikipedia.org/wiki/Network_switching_subsystem) for handling voice calls and text
-    - A [packet switched network](https://en.wikipedia.org/wiki/GPRS) for handling mobile data
-    - The [public switched telephone network](https://en.wikipedia.org/wiki/Public_switched_telephone_network) to connect subscribers to the wider telephony network

-  - #### Free-space optical communication

-    Free-space point-to-point optical links can be implemented using infrared laser light, although low-data-rate communication over short distances is possible using [LEDs](https://en.wikipedia.org/wiki/Light-emitting_diode).
-[Infrared Data Association](https://en.wikipedia.org/wiki/Infrared_Data_Association) (IrDA) technology is a very simple form of free-space optical communications.
-On the communications side the FSO technology is considered as a part of the [optical wireless communications](https://en.wikipedia.org/wiki/Optical_wireless_communications) applications.
-Free-space optics can be used for communications between [spacecraft](https://en.wikipedia.org/wiki/Spacecraft).

 - ### Network interface controller

   - #### Definition